EGI-Federation/documentation/content/en/internal/accounting/_index.md

 - The **Accounting Repository** is where all accounting data is collected by a network of message brokers that transfer usage data from hosts and services.
 - The **[Accounting Portal](https://accounting.egi.eu)** allows filtering and displaying resource usage information.
-Documentation about the Accounting Portal can be found [here](./portal).
+[Documentation](./portal) is available.

 ## Publishing Accounting